Plopix/Dose/README.md

 ## Purposes

 The objective here is to bring a DIC into an iOS application.
-All must stays simple, my goal was to avoid to always rely on the UIApplication delegate and always have plenty of singleton.
+All must stays simple, my goal was to avoid to always rely on the UIApplication delegate and always have plenty of singletons.

 ## Key features